Anthony-N-Kamau/Anthony-N-Kamau/README.md

 My name is Anthony Kamau, an aspiring data scientist.
 I am interested in all things Python, R, Machine learning, Deep Learning and Robotics!

-- 🔭 Currently, I'm mainly working on machine learning algorithms and also performning data manipulation, visualization and analysis using datasets from data science communities such as [kaggle](https://www.kaggle.com/datasets) etc.
+- 🔭 Currently, I'm mainly working on machine learning algorithms and performing data manipulation, visualization and analysis using datasets from data science communities such as [kaggle](https://www.kaggle.com/datasets) etc.

 - 🌱 I’m currently learning Python and mastering R.
   -  Join me in this interesting journey of growth and knowledge!